 The origins of Plymouth can be traced back to Saxon times, more than a thousand years ago, and its history very much reflects its maritime location.
 With many famous figure links and great historical moments, we have created this itinerary so that you can get the most out of Plymouth's rich history.

-10am: Make your first port of call the historic Sutton Harbour setting of the Barbican, watch the comings and goings of boats in the Sutton Harbour, wander the ancient cobbled street – little changed from Elizabethan times – and browse the shops and galleries.
+10am: Make your first port of call the historic Sutton Harbour setting off the Barbican to watch the comings and goings of boats.
+Wander the ancient cobbled street – little changed from Elizabethan times – and browse the shops and galleries.

-Whilst you're here visit the Elizabethan Gardens and neighbouring Tudor Tea Rooms on New Street or Plymouth Mayflower Museum, in the Tourist Information Centre, which houses an exhibition on the city's history with experienced staff on hnd to provide further information.
+Whilst you're here visit the Elizabethan Gardens and neighbouring Tudor Tea Rooms on New Street or Plymouth Mayflower Museum, in the Tourist Information Centre, which houses an exhibition on the city's history on the voyage of the Mayflower to the New World, with experienced staff on hand to provide further information.

 11am: From the Tourist Information Centre wander across the road to the Mayflower steps where in 1620 the Pilgrim Fathers embarked on the Mayflower voyage to the Americas.
 Take a picture and stop for a drink in the stunning setting of marinas and cobbled streets.